JWambaugh/webull/README.md

 This library is a Rust port of the excellent [webull Python library](https://github.com/tedchou12/webull) by [@tedchou12](https://github.com/tedchou12).
 The Python library served as the foundation for understanding Webull's API structure and authentication mechanisms.

+## ⚠️ Important Disclaimer

+**This is an unofficial library that is not affiliated with or endorsed by Webull.**

+Webull may change their API endpoints, authentication methods, or data structures at any time without notice, which could cause this library to stop working partially or completely.
+Users of this library should:

+- Be prepared for potential breaking changes
+- Test thoroughly in paper trading before using with real money
+- Implement proper error handling for API failures
+- Consider this library experimental and use at your own risk

+The maintainers of this library cannot guarantee its continued functionality and are not responsible for any losses incurred from its use.

 ## Features

 - ✅ Full authentication support (including MFA)